FarheenMohammad/unstop-participations/README.md

     I have submitted my article, presenting an insightful perspective on the chosen topic of Finance.
 Here is my submission: https://drive.google.com/file/d/1wi0dfjegGseSIsf3zvOeTEK8HoGPpkxN/view?usp=drivesdk

+ 4. **Sankalan – Article Writing Competition – C.C.S.
+National Institute of Agricultural Marketing (NIAM), Jaipur**

+    Sankalan, part of **Agrovon 2k25**, is an article writing competition celebrating creativity, critical thinking, and impactful storytelling.
+The 2025 edition offers six diverse topics ranging from resilience and green energy to ESG compliance and water security in agriculture.

+    I participated in the competition and submitted my article on the chosen theme, presenting a well-researched and original perspective in line with the guidelines.

+    Here is my submission: https://drive.google.com/file/d/1VIJit1voQMflebKSEQwrOCML8gvVD3Q-/view?usp=drivesdk